talrme/pink-pony-club-medley/README.md

    - Click the ⚙️ icon next to the progression name, OR
    - Click the "🎼 Change Progression" button at the bottom of the page
 8. **Settings**: Click the "⚙️ Settings" button at the bottom to customize:
-   - Auto-close mode (one song at a time)
+   - Hide auto-scroll button
    - Enable song reordering
-   - Color theme (6 options)
+   - Color theme (4 options: Original, Pink, Sunset, Dark)
    - Lyrics font size (5 sizes)
    - Hide/show artist names
+   - **Advanced** (click to expand):
+     - Auto-close mode (one song at a time)
      - Sticky chords toggle
-   - Hide auto-scroll button
 9. **Info**: Click the "ℹ️ Info" button at the bottom to see page details and links to all song collections
 10. **Reset**: Click the banner to return to defaults
 11. **Share**: Copy the URL to share your custom arrangement (includes all settings!)